 The Bank has an established control framework with respect to the measurement of fair values.
-This framework includes an Risk Management function, which is independent of Treasury division and reports to management, and which has overall responsibility for independently verifying the results of trading and investment operations and all significant fair value measurements.
+This framework includes an Risk Management function which reports to management, and which has overall responsibility for independently verifying the results of trading and investment operations and for carrying out all significant fair value measurements.
 Specific controls include:

-- verification of observable pricing; - a review and approval process for new models and changes to models involving the Risk Analysis and Control Division and the Management Board; - calibration of models against observed market transactions; - analysis and investigation of significant daily valuation movements; - review of significant unobservable inputs, valuation adjustments and significant changes to the fair value measurement of Level 3 instruments compared to previous month, by Risk Analysis and Control division.
+- verification of observable pricing; - proposal of new models and changes to existing models is made by the Risk Analysis and Control Division and approved by the Management Board; - calibration of models against observed market transactions; - analysis and investigation of significant daily valuation movements; - review of significant unobservable inputs, valuation adjustments and significant changes to the fair value measurement of Level 3 instruments compared to previous month, by Risk Analysis and Control division.

-Where third-party information, such as broker quotes or pricing services, are used to measure fair value, Risk Analysis and Control division assesses and documents the evidence obtained from the third parties to support the conclusion that such valuations meet the requirements of IFRS.
+Where third-party information, such as broker quotes or pricing services, are used to measure fair value, Risk Management division assesses and documents the evidence obtained from the third parties to support the conclusion that such valuations meet the requirements of IFRS.
 This includes: